European Association of Directory and Database Publishers

-The European Association of Directory and Database Publishers, known as EADP, was founded in 1966.
-EADP is the key representative for the European directory and database publishing sector.
-As such, EADP has 180 members from 36 countries and represents the interests of some 340 directory publishers.
-The associations members and affiliate members include publishers and stakeholders from the industry such as suppliers and vendors.
+The European Association of Directory and Database Publishers (EADP) was founded in 1966 and is the key representative for the European directory and database publishing sector.
+EADP has 180 members from 36 countries, representing the interests of some 340 directory publishers.
+The association's members and affiliate members include publishers and industry stakeholders such as suppliers and vendors.
 It is based in Brussels.